-If you’re looking to deepen your knowledge of the popular grocery store, be sure to check out 15 Things You Did Not Know About Trader Joe’s for more facts.
+If you’re looking to deepen your knowledge of the popular grocery store, be sure to check out 15 Things You Didn’t Know About Trader Joe’s for more facts.

 Private Label Reigns Supreme

-Part of what sets Trader Joe’s apart is the chain’s private label, which has something of a cult-favorite status amongst shoppers.
+Speaking of TJ’s private label, it’s part of what sets Trader Joe’s apart from other grocery chains, and it has something of a cult-favorite status amongst shoppers.
 Many of the items that line Trader Joe’s shelves are private label, although some feature inventive names such as Trader Ming’s for Asian food or Trader Jacques’ for items with a French flair.
 All the specialty and seasonal goods Trader Joe’s is known for come from their private label, and many of the store’s best price deals can be found here.
 While items like Trader Joe’s famous Speculoos cookie butter aren’t exactly diet-friendly, other branded products are healthy enough to be mealtime staples.

 Know When to Shop

 Given Trader Joe’s cheap prices and one-of-a-kind product offerings, it’s no wonder the store is frequently crowded.
 If you are looking to beat the crowds, try to shop at different times to get a sense of when peak hours are at the location closest to you.
 Want some safe, low-traffic times?
 Many Reddit users suggest stopping by Trader Joes between 8 a.m. and 10 a.m. on weekdays or swinging by on Friday nights if you’re looking to shop in peace.

 Stock Up on Seasonals When You Can